renatofilipov/glu/README.md

-# RENATO FILIPOV - REST API - GLU MOBILE
+# RENATO FILIPOV - REST API

 Please reach out at http://renato.filipov.me or renato@filipov.me if you have any questions how to install and use this app =)